Maywitz/Vulcan-Grabber/README.md

 ```
+It would be nice if you take 10 seconds to star this repository and follow me ong ithub!! <3

 Made for educational purposes only :)

 I hold no responsibility for anything that you do using this project so... :(